 Your website likely contains several content types—from marketing copy to legal and technical information and user-generated forum content.
 For reasons of efficiency and cost, it’s wise to map these content types to the most appropriate translation or localization methods.

 It’s generally easier to select the best fit when you consider your audience(s) and the content’s nature and intent.
 Other parameters include volume, update cadence, lifespan, and budgetary considerations.
 Depending on your language service provider’s (LSP) capabilities, there are several methods from which to choose.
-When making these decisions, it’s best to consult an experienced LSP that offers a wide range of services.
+When making these decisions, it’s best to consult an experienced professional translation company that offers a wide range of services.

 Streamlining web translation—and localization